deveaston06/makeid-l1-printer-sample/README.md

 I can find ABF1 (write) and ABF2 (notify).

 Sending frame1 then waiting for ABF2 notify, then frame2 etc. works (prints successfully).
 But I want to generate frames on-the-fly from images rather than replay hex dumps.

-## What I need from the community

-1. Compression identification help
-Which compression algorithm does this look like?
-(RLE variant, PackBits, PackBits+bitpack, LZ? specifics please) If you have a known implementation (Java or C/C++) that produces the exact byte patterns for 1bpp thermal images that match the bitstream format starting with 0x66 ..., please share or point to it.

-2. ESP32 (NimBLE) implementation help

-Example code that reliably writes frames to the printer char ABF1 and waits for the ABF2 notification before sending the next chunk.
-(I have code but would appreciate robust production-ready code with proper locking/MTU handling.)

-If you can adapt the compressor into a compact C++ function suitable for ESP32 (PlatformIO, Arduino), that would be ideal.

-3. Binary analysis hints

-If you can help inspect the Android app (I can pull APK) for the encoding routine, I can provide the APK.
-If you’ve done APK static analysis and can point to likely class/method names, that would save time.